 Compensation to Homeowners

 KRRC will select an independent person to administer the fund (the Fund Administrator).
 We have been asked if funding information for the LIMF will be made public.
 Yes!
-Depending on the Federal Energy Regulatory Commission (FERC) process, we anticipate that the Fund Administrator will conduct town halls and seek public feedback and welcome your views.
+The Fund Administrator will conduct town halls and seek public feedback and welcome your views.
 After such consultation the Fund Administrator will establish claim-related funding criteria as well as an overall fund amount and then enter into direct discussions with property owners regarding compensation for potential property damages.

 Once the LIMF is finalized, the Fund Administrator will oversee the fund and make compensation decisions independent of KRRC.
 Each property owner will elect whether to enter into a settlement with the Fund Administrator.
 This approach has been used with other complex projects elsewhere, resolving damage claims in a fair, transparent, and timely manner.
 KRRC is pleased to employ this tested and effective model of compensating affected property owners.